jagadishb09/Masters_Thesis/Banach-tarski/code/README.md

 #### Stage2: Banach-Tarski Theorem for the surface of the sphere

-#### Stage3: Banach-Tarski theorem for a solid ball centered at origin except for the orgin
+#### Stage3: Banach-Tarski theorem for a solid ball centered at the origin except for the orgin

-#### Stage4: Prove the Banach-Tarski theorem for the entire ball
+#### Stage4: Banach-Tarski theorem for the entire ball

 #### Progress:

 Finished Stage2 of the proof.

 Stage1:

 Hausdorff Paradox: There is a countable set D that is a subset of S^2 such that S^2-D can be divided into 5 pieces which can then be rotated to form 2 copies of S^2-D.

 Proved the equivalence between different partitions of S^2-D. hausdorff-paradox.lisp contains the proof.